 You may also qualify for a special enrollment period if you lose significant income or become eligible for new premium subsidies.

 If you qualify for a SEP, you will usually have 60 days to choose a new insurance plan.

 Medicaid is administered by states for low-income families and individuals, people with disabilities, and some other adults.
 You can apply for Medicaid through Mississippi's health insurance marketplace or by contacting Mississippi’s Medicaid office.

 You Can Buy Insurance Directly From an Insurance Company or Agent at Any Time

 If you buy coverage outside of the health insurance marketplace, your coverage will take effect soon after you pay your first premium, but you won’t qualify for the premium subsidies available through your state’s health insurance exchange.

 Find an agent.
 To find help in your area, go to Find Local Help at HealthCare.gov.
 There, you enter your city and state or zip code to get a list of insurance agents and brokers near you.

 Talk to a licensed broker.
 To directly connect with a Mississippi insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call.
 (Please note that we receive advertising income from the licensed brokers who offer their services through this telephone number.)

 You Can Buy a Health Plan From Healthcare.gov During the Next Open Enrollment Period

-Mississippi Affordable Care Act (Obamacare) open enrollment for 2021 begins in the fall of 2020.
+Mississippi Affordable Care Act (Obamacare) open enrollment for 2022 begins on November 1, 2021.